AndresPradGo/AndresPradGo/README.md

     C -->|🤷‍♂️| J(
         A software project
         is never complete,
-        it's just 'good
+        it's just #quot;good
-        enough for now'
+        enough for now#quot;
     )
     E ~~~ C
     H ~~~ K[[
         P.S.
-If you have an idea about an interesting ML project that uses Pytorch and solves a real problem, don't let me know, or I will steal it...
-Or maybe do let me know, and we can collaborate on it...
+If you have an idea for an interesting ML project that uses Pytorch and solves a real problem, don't let me know, or I will steal it...
+Or maybe do let me know, and we can collaborate...
     ]]

 ```

 ---